 For the best results, keep your system on auto mode.
 When your air conditioner isn’t cooling, the fan remains off.
 The fan only circulates air when the system introduces cold air.
 An easy way to prevent this from happening is to know how to use your thermostat.
 Whether you install a new HVAC system or you move into a home, ask a technician to explain the thermostat to you.

 It’s also important to mention that there may be other settings you should know about on your thermostat.
 If you have a smart or programmable thermostat, you can use the right settings to decrease the load on your AC and your energy bills.

 The exterior unit of your AC plays a crucial role but is also the most exposed part of your system.
-Directly in the elements, your outdoor unit deals with debris, sun, and rain on a regular basis.
+Directly in the elements, your outdoor unit deals with debris, sun, and rain regularly.
 Sadly, this exposure causes problems.
 A dirty exterior unit can cause the air in your system to be warm.

 To understand how a dirty unit affects your air, you need to know a bit about its functionality.
 The outdoor unit, or condenser, receives warm air from the indoor evaporator.
 Then, it condenses the air and makes it cool.
 Finally, it sends the air back through your system and into your home.

 If a condenser is dirty, the heat to cold transfer can’t happen.
 Dirt and debris prevent the coils in the condenser from doing their job.
-In order to restore cool air, you need to hire a technician to clean your exterior unit.
+To restore cool air, you need to hire a technician to clean your exterior unit.
 You may also prevent the problem by keeping plants away from your unit.
-Check the area weekly for leaves and branches, and remove them as necessary.
+Check the area weekly for leaves and branches and remove them as necessary.